ignaciogatti/artwork-retrieval-api/README.md

 # artwork-deep-learning-api

 This an API to expose machine learning service for Arts.
-It is deployed in [Google App Engine](https://art-retrieval-api.appspot.com/)
+It is deployed in [here](https://art-retrieval-api.appspot.com/), using [Google App Engine](https://cloud.google.com/appengine/).
+App Engine allows to deploy your app without worry to configure the server stuff.

-It was developed using:
+The API was developed using:
 - Python 3.
+- Keras

+To expose the server, we use:
 - Flask
 - Flaskplus
-- Keras
+- Gunicorn

 ## Artwork retrieval